AlexProgrammerDE/PistonMOTD/README.md

 * Modular (You can enable/disable every feature)

 Compatible with external MOTD plugins.
 (Cant promise it will work with every MOTD plugin.)

-## Info
-This is a bungee and bukkit plugin.
-That means you can drop the jar file into a bungee and into a bukkit based server. (spigot and paper)